ptitSeb/box86/README.md

 A note about Unity game emulation
 ----

 Running Unity games is not possible for now.
 Mono itself uses signals that are not well emulated enough.
-So the solution is to use a native version of the libmono used by unity.
+So the solution is to use a native version of the libmono used by Unity.
 It can be found here: https://github.com/Unity-Technologies/mono and it needs to be built from source.
 When built copy `libmonosgen-2.0.so` to `libmonounity.so` and put it somewhere it can be dlopen'd (so in `usr/lib` or friend or somewhere in your `LD_LIBRARY_PATH`).
 Note that libmonounity is not completely wrapped yet, and the mechanism to call x86 library from libmonounity is not done yet

 ----